What is unique about our shell components?

 We work directly with you (or your architect) to design your shell and floor plan.
 The floor plans on our site are primarily used for design inspiration.
 We can make changes to any exterior/interior floor plan to better suit your individual needs or start 100% from scratch to design a truly custom home to meet your specific site requirements, your lifestyle, wants and needs.

 What is the cost to build a Yankee Barn Home?

 Building costs are often comparable to a custom stick frame when using the same level of quality materials and design elements.
 Actual finish costs depend on region and builder chosen to complete the home.
-On average, we find that our homes have a finish cost around $300 and up per square foot depending on factors including interior finishes.
+We find that our homes have a finish cost of $300 (minimum) and up per square foot, depending on factors including interior finishes.
 Finish cost does not include land or site work.